Saturday, November 28, 2020

 Turkey Necks Ready for the Oven

 Turkey necks are one of my favorite parts of the bird and are a source of fine and flavorful dark meat.
-I always make my stock from them and after picking the meat from the roasted necks, the meat goes into my Thanksgiving gravy, as it will this year once again.
+I always make my stock from them.
 Besides being great for stock, necks are also delicious eating on their own.
 One of my favorite ways to prepare them is to brine them and then smoke them low and slow until they are deliciously golden and falling apart, a sinful treat.

 Turkey Stock Mise en Place

-Great gravy requires great stock and great stock requires a lot of patience.
-After the necks roast for the better part of the morning, the stock takes the entire afternoon, coming down from a gallon to about five cups, all told.
+Great gravy requires great stock and great stock requires patience.
+After the necks roast for the better part of the morning, the stock takes the entire afternoon, coming down from a gallon to about a quart and a half, all told.

 To make the stock, the roasted necks go into a stock pot with all their pan drippings; the tough outer leaves of a leek; a medium onion, chopped with peel on; a heart of celery, chopped; two of my last remaining sprigs of lovage; a bunch of English thyme; and a sprig of sage.
 This gets covered in water and left to simmer all afternoon.
 The house smells like Thanksgiving which is so appropriate because it is gray and 37 degrees and raw and miserable outside.
 The kitchen should be and is a haven, a pleasant respite from outside.